Isaiah Nixon: Life and murder

 Isaiah Nixon was a veteran of World War II, married, and a father of six.
 He lived on a farm in Montgomery County, Georgia on land that had been owned by his mother.
 In the leadup to the 1948 election Nixon had been active in the local NAACP and was a supporter of Melvin E. Thompson for governor.
-The Ku Klux Klan, led by Samuel Green, had endorsed Thompson's opponent in the election and adovacted for violence against potential African-American voters.
+The Ku Klux Klan, led by Samuel Green, had endorsed Thompson's opponent in the election and advocated for violence against potential African-American voters.
 On September 8, 1948, Nixon voted in the Georgia Democratic primary in defiance of a warning not to by the poll worker.
 After casting his vote, Nixon returned home.
 That evening, Nixon was visited at home by brothers J.A. and Johnnie Johnson, both white.
 During the encounter, Nixon was shot three times by J.A.
 Johnson.
 The brothers were indicted and tried in November 1948.
 The prosecution was assisted by a lawyer from the NAACP and claimed that the brothers had visited Nixon with the intent to kill him for voting in the election.
 The brothers claimed that they had visited Nixon to discuss employing him and that J.A.
 Johnson had shot him in self-defense after Nixon attacked them with a knife.
 The Johnson brothers were acquitted of the crime by an all-white jury.

 Nixon's death was the subject of widespread media commentary at the time.
 The editorial board of the Ledger-Enquirer issued a statement urging a complete investigation into the incident.
 One article, originally published in the St. Louis Star-Times and syndicated as far as the Honolulu Star-Bulletin, said that "all persons' right to vote is endangered when Isaiah Nixon is killed for voting."
 Benjamin Mays, a prominent Baptist minister and president of Morehouse College, claimed that Nixon "never had a chance" and that his killers would not face justice.
 A group of Pittsburgh businessmen started a fund for Nixon's family which raised several thousand dollars and was promoted by opera singer Carol Brice.
-Nixon's widow attempted to meet with Georgia representative John Stephens Wood to discuss racial violence, however, it is unclear if any meeting took place.
+Nixon's widow attempted to meet with Georgia representative John Stephens Wood to discuss racial violence; however, it is unclear if any meeting took place.